Whaea-Pippy/githubonly/README.md

 # githubonly
-Code not anywhere else, (no in firebase).
+Code not anywhere else, (not in firebase).